“Partial Victories, All: American Women and the Vote”LocationZoom

 Robyn Muncy is Professor of History at the University of Maryland, College Park.
 She is the author of Creating a Female Dominion in American Reform, 1890-1935 and Relentless Reformer: Josephine Roche and Progressivism in Twentieth-Century America.
 She is also guest curator of the exhibit Rightfully Hers: American Women and the Vote at the National Archives in Washington, DC.

-Sponsored by the History Department, C. Mildred Thompson Fund, the Library, and Women’s Studies.
+Sponsored by the History Department C. Mildred Thompson Fund, The Library Hartmann Fund, The President's Office, Women's Studies, Africana Studies and American Studies.